seominjoon/denspi/README.md

 While the entire codebase is here, please understand that it still **requires substantial work on documentation**.
 As of now, we only have instructions for hosting your own demo with the pre-dumped index and pre-trained model that we provide.
-Please stay tuned for how to start from scratch (though you are more than welcome to look into our undocumented code).
+Please stay tuned for the full documentation including how to start from scratch (though you are more than welcome to look into our undocumented code).

 ## Demo